How to get from Lombok to Nusa Penida

 Via Padang Bai or Sanur?

 From Lombok, you can either take the ferry to Padang Bai or Sanur.
-We recommend taking the ferry to Padang Bai as this is the closest harbour to Lombok.
+We recommend taking the ferry to Padang Bai because this is the closest harbour to Lombok.
 This ferry ride takes only about 1.5 hours.
-Just note that you need to take any of the earliest trips to make it in time for the connecting ferry that departs at 14:30.
+Just note that you need to take any of the earliest trips to make it in time for the connecting ferry that departs at 15:30.

-If the ferry schedules don’t match, you can also take a taxi from Padang Bai to Sanur.
-This leaves you with the most departure options from Lombok to Bali, as well as the most departure times from Bali to Nusa Penida.
+When the ferry schedules don’t match, you can also take a taxi from Padang Bai to Sanur.
+This gives you the most departure options from Lombok to Bali and the most departure times from Bali to Nusa Penida.

 Via Serangan Pier

-Note that there is also an afternoon ferry trip from Lombok to Serangan Pier in Bali, but the connecting ferry from Serangan to Nusa Penida departs in the early morning.
+Note that there are also two afternoon ferry trips from Lombok to Serangan Pier in Bali, but the connecting ferries from Serangan to Nusa Penida depart in the early morning.
 This means you’ll have to stay the night in Bali when travelling via Serangan.

 Step 1: Lombok to Bali by Ferry

 Below, you’ll find the ferry schedules from Lombok to Padang Bai and Sanur.
-We recommend booking a ferry with at least 1.5 hours of spare time between the arrival from Lombok to Bali and the departure to Nusa Penida.
+We recommend booking a ferry with at least 1.5 hours between the arrival from Lombok to Bali and the departure to Nusa Penida.

 Almost all ferries from Lombok to Bali depart from Bangsal Pier in north Lombok.
 (Jump to this section to find out how to get to Bangsal Pier)

-The only exception is the ferry departing from Senggigi to Bali at 10:30, operated by Eka Jaya.
-This port is more convenient for most travellers staying in Lombok, and you have ample time before the next ferry trip from Padang Bai to Nusa Penida.
+The only exception is the ferry departing from Senggigi to Bali at 13:30, operated by Eka Jaya.
+Senggigi Port is more convenient for most travellers staying in Lombok.

 Ferry schedule from Lombok to Padang Bai